jnorthrup/violin/README.md

 ## Streams

-Violin's main attraction is its stream capabilities.
+Violin's main attraction is its toStream capabilities.

 Streams are best described as iterators, but on which transformations (`map`, `filter`, ...) can be applied lazily.
-Usually the same transformations are applied eagerly on the stream's source (e.g. `kotlin.List`) or lazily on the source (e.g. `kotlin.Sequence`).
-Violin streams are close to Java streams, but (1) allow incremental (not all-at-once) consumption from the stream, and (2) do not complect parallelization with stream processing.
+Usually the same transformations are applied eagerly on the toStream's source (e.g. `kotlin.List`) or lazily on the source (e.g. `kotlin.Sequence`).
+Violin streams are close to Java streams, but (1) allow incremental (not all-at-once) consumption from the toStream, and (2) do not complect parallelization with toStream processing.

 Here is a completely bogus example (you're encouraged to submit a better one!):